jothirammohan/Git/README.md

 - **[SQL Portfolio](https://github.com/jothirammohan/SQL-Portfolio.git)**

 I'm passionate about harnessing the power of SQL to extract valuable insights from data.
 With a strong foundation in database management and a knack for solving real-world problems, I'm excited to share my SQL journey with you.

-**🔍 Data Analysis:** My portfolio reflects my love for diving deep into data.
+- **🔍 Data Analysis:** My portfolio reflects my love for diving deep into data.
 I thrive on exploring datasets, finding hidden patterns, and transforming raw information into actionable insights.
-**📚 SQL Concepts:** Within this repository, you'll discover a wide array of SQL concepts put into practice.
-From crafting intricate queries to data modeling, normalization, and transaction management, I've delved into various aspects of SQL to handle diverse scenarios.
+- **📚 SQL Concepts:** Within this repository, you'll discover a wide array of SQL concepts put into practice.
+From crafting intricate queries to data modeling and transaction management, I've delved into various aspects of SQL to handle diverse scenarios.
-**💼 Real-world Scenarios:** My projects go beyond theory; they represent real-world scenarios and challenges.
+- **💼 Real-world Scenarios:** My projects go beyond theory; they represent real-world scenarios and challenges.
 Whether it's optimizing queries for performance, creating complex reports, or ensuring data integrity.
-**🌟 Continuous Learning:** SQL is a dynamic field, and I'm dedicated to staying up-to-date with the latest developments.
-You'll find evidence of my continuous learning journey through evolving SQL techniques and best practices.

 - <b>Tableau Portfolio</b>
   - [Developed and implemented PyTest framework from scratch](https://github.com/jothirammohan/Web-Test-Automation) employing the powerful Selenium WebDriver library in conjunction with Python.
 This project reflects not only my python programming skills but also my commitment to best practices in software testing.